 Keep in mind that commissions are negotiable no matter where you live.
 In fact, Clever negotiates discounted realtor fees with its agent network to help you save big.

-When you find your realtor through Clever’s free agent-matching service, you get a pre-negotiated 1.5% listing fee.
+When you find your realtor through Clever’s free agent matching service, you get a pre-negotiated 1.5% listing fee.
 And these aren’t “discount” agents.
 Clever partners with top-rated realtors from name-brand brokerages like Keller Williams, Century 21, and RE/MAX.
-You get the same full-service experience for a fraction of the typical rate.
+You get the same full service for a fraction of the typical rate.

 Real estate commission splits